-In this chapter we work with $\PP^2$ and a line as the special divisor.
+In this section we work with $\PP^2$ and a line as the special divisor.
 We extend Nakajima's notation for the cohomology classes to the relative Hilbert scheme of points.
-The cohomology of the $\PP^2$ has three generators and we denote them by $\alpha_i$ for $i=0,1,2$, also for the classes with support in the $k^{th}$ bubble we denote them by $\beta_i^{k}$ for $i=0,1$.
-We will represented a cohomology class as a product of $\alpha$s and $\beta$s, in order to show the support of the points in that cohomology class.
-If a point with support in a fixed cycle has multiplicity, we show that by putting that number in the bracket in front of it.
-It means that for us $\displaystyle \prod_{i \in A, j\in B}\alpha_{a_i}[p_i]\beta_{b_j}^{n_j}[m_j]$ represents the Chow class such that for $i \in A$ there is a point supported on a representative of $\alpha_{a_i}$ with multiplicity $p_i$, and in the same way for each $j \in B$ there is a point supported on a representative of $\beta_{b_j}$ in the $n_j^{th}$-bubble, with multiplicity $m_j$.
-We will call these classes the \emph{product classes}.
+The homology group of the $\PP^2$ has three generators and we denote them by $\alpha_i$ for $i=0,1,2$, where $\alpha_i$ is the cycle with dimension $i$.
+We denote the classes with support in the $k^{th}$ bubble by $\beta_i^{k}$ for $i=0,1$.
+More precisely, consider the locus in the Hilbert scheme of points of ${N}_{D/S}^{o}$.
+The Nakajima cycle associated to $\beta_i$ for $i=0,1$ gives a subscheme $B_i$ of the $Hilb({N}_{D/S}^{o})$.
+Take $\beta_i^{k}$ to be the closure of the image of $B_i$ in the Hilbert scheme of the $k^{th}$ bubble.

+We represent a cohomology class as a product of $\alpha$'s and $\beta$'s, in order to show the support of the points in that cohomology class.
+If a point with support in a given cycle has multiplicity, we show that by putting that number in the bracket.
+It means that represents the Chow class such that for $i \in A$ there is a point supported on a representative of $\alpha_{a_i}$ with multiplicity $p_i$.
+Similarly for each $j \in B$ there is a point supported on a representative of $\beta_{b_j}$ in the $n_j^{th}$-bubble, with multiplicity $m_j$.
+We call these classes the \emph{product classes}.

-In the construction of the relative Hilbert scheme we started by gluing certain Hilbert schemes and we moded out by the $\CS$ actions.
+In the construction of the relative Hilbert scheme we started by gluing certain Hilbert schemes and we took the quotient by the $\CS$ actions.
 For those Hilbert schemes by the Nakajima theorem we have a set of generators for the cohomology and by the construction they were all Chow classes as well.
 One can see that the product classes give us a set of generators for the invariant part of the Chow group, i.e. the Chow group of the quotient.
-By the result of Theorem 2, we know that these cycles will also give us a set of generators for the cohomology of the relative Hilbert scheme of points in projective plane.
+By the result of Theorem ~\ref{chow-coh-sur}, we know that these cycles will also give us a set of generators for the cohomology of the relative Hilbert scheme of points in the projective plane.

 \begin{example} If $n=1$ then the relative Hilbert scheme is just the Hilbert scheme of $\PP^2$, and we have: $\beta_i^{1}={\alpha_i}$ for $i=0,1$.